FlyinPancake/bsc-thesis/thesis/pages/chapters/chapter_2_background.typ

 A Kubernetes Operator is usually a combination of a controller and a custom resource definition; however, the latter is not a requirement.
 Controllers are responsible for managing the custom resources.
 They are watching the Kubernetes API for changes in the custom resources, and act accordingly.
 Controllers are usually written in Go, and are compiled into a binary, but that is not a requirement.
-There are many libraries that can be used to write controllers in other languages, such as `kube-rs` for Rust, `KubeOps` for `.NET` and `Kopf` for Python.
+There are many libraries that can be used to write controllers in other languages, such as `kube-rs`#cite(<kube-rs>) for Rust, `KubeOps` for `.NET` and `Kopf` for Python.

 If the controller is made specifically for Kubernetes it usually supports its own Custom Resource.
 Custom Resources are defined by Custom Resource Definitions (CRDs).